Human Resource Development

 • The importance of working cooperatively as a team

-Training ranges from lectures on the Epson Code of Conduct to hands-on training in manufacturing.
+Training ranges from lectures on the Epson Global Code of Conduct to hands-on training in manufacturing.
 New employees learn the importance and enjoyment of working in teams, through group activities that take place throughout the training period.

 Training to think about customer satisfaction